North America is a vast continent with a rich history. Discover fascinating facts about North America’s geography, history and culture.

 When it comes to dangerous jobs in the United States, being president is on that list.
 Of the 46 presidents to take office, four were assassinated, two died of cerebral hemorrhages, and two died of natural causes.
 While being president is prestigious, it comes with a 3.2 percent death rate.

 Steers are a way of life in some states.
 They like them so much; several states have more cows than people.
 In fact, South Dakota has a 4:1 cow to person ratio.

-Home of World’s Longest Boardwalk
+It's the Home of the World’s Longest Boardwalk

 The Atlantic City boardwalk has a long and famous history, including being the longest boardwalk in the world.
-Along this 4-mile boardwalk, you can find gaming, shows, shopping, dining, golf and other fun attractions.
+Along this 4-mile boardwalk, you can find gaming, shows, shopping, dining, golf, and other fun attractions.
 The boards of the boardwalk are also replaced every 12 years because of traffic.